aavinashjha/IamLearning/Algorithms/Graphs/DFS/README.md

   > O(V+E)

 - Only tree edges and backward edges can exist in undirected graph

-Cycle Detection
+- Directed graph all 4 can occur: Tree, Back, Cross and Forward Cycle Detection
 ---------------
 - If DFS has a back edge, G has a cycle